 - As you begin the test, take a few deep breaths and remind yourself that you have studied–and you are ready.
 A few tips can help you stay focused and guide you to the correct answers

 - Jot down key terms and formulas that you think you will need but fear you will forget.

 - KEY!!
 Read the instructions carefully, and underline key words.
 Make sure you really understand what the directions are asking for.
 Don’t rush.

 - Quickly look at the test and answer the shortest and/or easiest questions first.

 - Do NOT skim questions–read them carefully and ALWAYS read to the end of each question.

-- On multiple choice tests, remember that if one word in the answer is wrong, the answer is wrong.
+- On multiple-choice tests, remember that if one word in the answer is wrong, the answer is wrong.
 Cross it off.

-- Budget your time and do not spend too long on any question.
+- Budget your time and do not spend too long on any questions.
 A good rule of thumb is that if you have to read a question more than twice, skip it and move on.
 Timing is critical in many tests.

 - DO NOT SECOND GUESS yourself–stay with your original answer.
 Only change it if you are absolutely sure you made a mistake.
 Otherwise, you are likely to change a correct answer–not good!

 - Fill in all your answers (unless there is a penalty for incorrect answers), even if you have to guess.
 You never know–your brain can work in mysterious ways!